Yansson/try/Readme.txt

 # 14
 # Now here comes the last part.
 # Fetching the given branch that might been modified by others.
+# 15
+# After all these trying and experiences.
+# It's actually quite simple.
+# I could definitely handle all these.